microsoft/winget-pkgs/doc/manifest/schema/1.1.0/installer.md

 ### Custom

 <details>
- <summary>Custom switches will be passed directly to the installer by winget</summary>
+ <summary>Custom switches will be passed directly to the installer by the Windows Package Manager.</summary>

  **Optional Field**
  This key represents any switches the Windows Package Manager will pass to the installer in addition to "Silent", "SilentWithProgress", and "Interactive".